Ewiger Landfriede

 In addition to establishing the monopoly of the use of force by the state, the Ewiger Landfriede is important in other respects as well.
 It was universal and applicable everywhere, and violations were to be strictly punished wherever they occurred.
 There had been ad hoc or temporary restrictions on the right of vendetta even in medieval times.
 For example, conflicts were suspended or banned during the Crusades during the period of absence of the emperor from the Reich.
 Now, however, in place of princely mediation and decision making in individual cases, there was a mandatory rule of law for everyone, a universal law.

 The enforcement of the act required a functioning judiciary in the kingdom.
 To preserve the Ewiger Landfriede, the Imperial Chamber Court (Reichskammergericht) in Frankfurt was created as the supreme legal authority; it was later moved to Speyer and, later, Wetzlar.
 In 1500, the newly created imperial circles (Reichskreise) were made responsible for the enforcement of the Ewiger Landfriede in the individual regions.
 The maintenance of peace in the empire was no longer the sole prerogative of the king, because the Imperial Chamber Court and the imperial circles were corporate bodies or formed from the imperial estates (Reichsstände).

 The preservation of peace (Landfrieden) is still an important part of German law.
 Breaches of the peace are punishable under the Strafgesetzbuch (§ 125 StGB bzw. § 274 Ö-StGB, Art.
 260 CH-StGB).
 The state acknowledges the right of individuals to ensure their own rights by force only in very limited circumstances (e.g., in self-defence).
-The monopoly of the state over the use of force has its root in the medieval state peace movement which prevailed in the 15th century.